NartemAI/NartemAI/README.md

 FOLLOW & BE FOLLOWED, STAR & BE STARRED.
 - 👋 Hi, I’m @NartemAI
-- 👀 I’m interested in Html, Python and Unity
+- 👀 I’m interested in AI, Python and Engineering!
-- ⚡ Fun fact: I like tea!!
+- ⚡ Fun fact: I like tea!

 <!---
 NartemAI/NartemAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.